Gen AI

 Features

 The assistant is designed to speed up drafting and discovery, not to bypass your judgment.
-When it suggests creates or updates, it shows clickable resource cards for the assets involved.
+When it suggests creates or updates, it shows clickable resource cards for the assets involved — glossary terms, catalog tables and columns, data products, systems, and more.
 Nothing is applied silently; you remain in control of what gets saved.

 You can also attach files to a message so the assistant can use material you already have on hand: a policy PDF, a CSV export of column names, a data model diagram, or a short specification.
 Attach the source file, tell the assistant what to do with it, and review the drafts it produces in the same conversation.